eclipse-tractusx/charts/charts/dec-dtr/README.md

 # Decentralized Digital Twin Registry Setup
 This document contains instructions how to setup the `dec-dtr` [Helm](https://helm.sh/) chart.
-The chart contains deployments for two EDC instances, a DAPS instance, one registry and an API-Wrapper.
-It relies on the EDC [all-in-one](https://github.com/catenax-ng/product-edc/tree/develop/edc-tests/src/main/resources/deployment/helm/all-in-one) Helm chart.
+The chart contains deployments for two EDC instances, a DAPS instance and one registry.
+It relies on the EDC [tractusx-connector](https://github.com/catenax-ng/product-edc/tree/develop/charts/tractusx-connector) Helm chart.

 Please be aware, that you need a Kubernetes cluster to deploy the setup using Helm.
 You can use [minikube](https://minikube.sigs.k8s.io/docs/start/), [K3s](https://k3s.io/), or [MicroK8s](https://microk8s.io/) to deploy a Kubernetes cluster on your local machine.